createunique/ATTENDANCE-MANAGEMENT-SYSTEM/README.md

 3. **Importing the Database:** After setting up the local server, import the provided SQL database file (`database.sql`) into your MySQL database.
 This file contains the necessary tables and data structures for storing student and attendance records.
 4. **Configuring Database Credentials:** Open the `database.php` and `update_attendance.php` files and update the database connection credentials to match your local environment.
 This step ensures that the PHP scripts can connect to your MySQL database successfully.
 5. **Starting the Local Server:** Start your local server environment and navigate to the project directory using your web browser.
 Ensure that the project files are accessible via the server's URL.
 6. **Accessing the System:** Once the server is running, access the Attendance System through your web browser by entering the appropriate URL.
-You should be directed to the login page, where you can authenticate yourself to access the user dashboard.
+You should be directed to the login page, where you can authenticate yourself to access the user dashboard. (e.g., `http://localhost/attendance_system`)

 ## Working Mechanism
 The Attendance System operates on a simple yet effective mechanism: